Schuemi/PocketStarEmu/README.md

  # PNG screenshot

- You can make a PNG screenshot by pressing "P" or with the start parameters. he Gif will be saved in the working directory and the name of the Game with a ".png" at the end.
+ You can make a PNG screenshot by pressing "P" or with the start parameters.
+The png will be saved in the working directory and the name of the Game with a ".png" at the end.
 Multiple screenshots are possible.

   # SD Card